 The Churros are better to eat right after they come out of the fryer.
 If you wait too long, they will get soft and saggy.
 Enjoy!

-UPDATE: This recipe is also part of our special group of caramel sauce recipes called 6 Creamy Dreamy Caramel Sauce Recipes You will Crave All Year Long.
+UPDATES: This recipe is also part of our special group of caramel sauce recipes called 6 Creamy Dreamy Caramel Sauce Recipes You will Crave All Year Long, and don't miss our new Orange Shortbread Cookies filled with Caramel Sauce recipe.

 Churros dipped in Salted Caramel Sauce or with Spanish hot chocolate is the most traditional way to eat this crispy, fluffy and sugary Spanish snack.
 In Spain, hot Churros are traditionally eaten for breakfast.
 Our favorite for dipping is L'Epicurien Salted Butter Caramel Spread.

 - ¼ cup butter, cubed